Trace of a Matrix

 The Original Matrix

-The elements on the main diagonal are 1, 5, and 9.
+The entries on the main diagonal are 1, 5, and 9.

-To calculate the trace, TR(A), I add these elements together.
+To find the trace, add these three values:

 Example Calculation of the Matrix Trace